 Here’s how Power Query Editor appears once a data connection is established:

-We’ll look at each of these four areas – the ribbon, the queries pane, the data view, and the Query Settings pane – in the following sections.
+The following sections describe each of these four areas—the ribbon, the queries pane, the data view, and the Query Settings pane.

 The query ribbon